 A preset is the master file that stores a blackbox composition.
 It holds the pad assignments, sequences, song sections, FX settings, Mix settings and the detailed parameters for each of these.
 Blackbox does not automatically save your work.
-You must save the preset as described on the previous page before changing presets or turning off blackbox to save your changes on the microSD card.
+You must save the preset to avoid losing your work when you change presets or turn off the unit.